Understanding the Swiss Business Visa Landscape

 - Passports issued within the last 10 years

-- Copies of previous Schengen visas (if applicable)
+- Copies of previous Schengen visas issued within last 3 years (if applicable)

 2. UAE Residency Proof:

-- Valid UAE residence visa (must extend 3+ months beyond travel)
+- Valid UAE residence visa (must extend at least 1 month beyond intended departure from Switzerland)

 - Emirates ID (both sides, clearly legible)